haggs/interview-geocoding-proxy-service/README.md

 # geocoding-proxy-service
 A simple HTTP service that can resolve the lat, lng coordinates for an address by using third party geocoding services.
+This is for a take-home interview I did in 2018.

 The two currently supported services are:

   [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start)